raskog1/100-days-of-code/log.md

 **Thoughts** Got really stuck on the first one out of the gate: "character-count".
 Spent about 45 minutes on that one alone, and was frustrated after solving it and looking at the suggested solution.
 It was something I had tried, but I kept getting an error that my key was not recognized, so I went around the problem a different way.
 I'm still happy with my solution, but it shows I need a lot more practice with manipulating objects.
 Only completed 3 algorithms today.

 **Link(s) to work**: [Algorithm Repo](https://github.com/raskog1/algorithms)

+### Day 4: October 12th, 2020

+**Today's Progress**: Completed folders 7, 8, and 9 in Algorithms.

+**Thoughts** Much smoother algorithms today.
+A few of them I was able to pass on my first test, which felt really good.
+I guess I'm getting better at writing this code and envisioning arrays in my head.
+I noticed a lot of the solutions are using object mapping for arrays, so I think I need to look into that more and try to understand how that works.
+It seems like it may be a good alternative to looping through arrays in some situations.

+**Link(s) to work**: [Algorithm Repo](https://github.com/raskog1/algorithms)